 Each measure of each category is quantified, based on an overall average (i.e. we’re 75% confident that we understand the target market) and the “f-score,” which is essentially the weakest link or lowest individual score.
 So, even if the company overall is 75% confident, if the head of sales is only 20% confident then you’ve got a problem.

 Highlighting these outliers can shed light on problem areas that might otherwise be skipped over.
 Even if the company’s employees on average feel good about things, if any individual part of the organization has an issue, it still must be addressed.

 A product management audit can also unearth disproportionate time allocation that doesn’t match a task’s relative importance to corporate strategy.
 By examining how product managers are spending their time they can unveil inefficiencies or mismatched priorities.

 When an audit is complete, an organization can walk away knowing where they need to improve, what critical steps, procedures or documents are missing, as well as whether their staff is being optimally utilized given their overall strategic priorities.

-Product Management Audit Process
+What is the Product Management Audit Process?